uchicago-library/ipseity/README.md

 [![Build Status](https://travis-ci.org/bnbalsamo/whogoesthere.svg?branch=master)](https://travis-ci.org/bnbalsamo/whogoesthere) [![Coverage Status](https://coveralls.io/repos/github/bnbalsamo/whogoesthere/badge.svg?branch=master)](https://coveralls.io/github/bnbalsamo/whogoesthere?branch=master)

-An authentication API
+An authentication API microservice

 [Authentication != Authorization](https://serverfault.com/questions/57077/what-is-the-difference-between-authentication-and-authorization)

-This package also provides some utilities for utilizing a remote whogoesthere server in your own APIs, as well as some minimal functional decorators for requiring authentication, or implementing your own authorization decorator.
+This package also provides some utilities for utilizing a remote whogoesthere server in your own APIs, as well as some minimal functional decorators for requiring authentication.

+## Warnings

+*DO NOT RUN THIS SERVER OVER HTTP* - user passwords will be transmitted in plaintext, use HTTPS

+*DO NOT LEAVE YOUR MONGO INSTANCE ACCESSIBLE TO THE INTERNET WITHOUT AUTHENTICATION* - the mongo data is cannonical, while all passwords are stored hashed usernames will be exposed, and passwords could be changed/users deleted/claims altered.

+*DO NOT EXPOSE YOUR PRIVATE KEY* - With knowledge of the private key anyone can create valid tokens for any user.

+Things this API can do:
+* Store username/passwords, validate logins

+Things this API can't do:
+* Limit who can create an account
+* Allow one user to interact with anothers account
+    * creation
+    * deletion
+    * password change
+    * etc

+Things you can do with either a sidecar authentication/claims API that manipulates the underlying mongo or the ability to craft valid tokens for users without their passwords (aka, having the secret key):
+* See above

 # Debug Quickstart